-We are committed to empowering those living with economic instability by securing opportunities to achieve financial independence, career success, and permanent affordable housing.
+United Way of Pioneer Valley is committed to empowering those living with economic instability by securing opportunities to achieve financial independence, career success, and permanent affordable housing.

-Enhancing Financial Stability in Hampden County (Executive Summary)
+Enhancing financial stability in Hampden County

-VITA - Volunteer Income Tax Assistance
+VITA: Volunteer Income Tax Assistance

 Eligible families may be available for the Earned Income Tax Credit (EITC), which helps bring needed funds back to these households and to the region.
 In 2013 the program helped 5,327 families receive help filing tax returns; 60 volunteers participated, donating 2,000 hours of time and skill; $2.5 million in tax credits were recirculated into the local economy; $4.5 million in refunds were received by low-income taxpayers.

 Get a free prescription drug savings card